 The responses to the self-assessment questionnaire and any additional information provided by the State party under Review, including reference to relevant legislation, shall be reviewed by two other States that are parties to the relevant instrument, with the active involvement of the State party under review.

-Each State party shall, for the purposes of the review, appoint governmental experts for each instrument to which it is a party and make this information available on SHERLOC.
-The appointed governmental experts shall have expertise relevant to the issues under evaluation.
+Each State party shall, for the purposes of the review, appoint [designate (United States)] governmental experts for each instrument to which it is a party and make this information available on SHERLOC.
+The appointed [designated (United States)] governmental experts [representatives (Australia)][delete (Turkey)(South Africa)] shall have expertise relevant to the issues under evaluation.

 For each State party under review, the relevant working groups shall draw lots to select as reviewing States one State from the regional group of the State party under review and one State from another regional group, with the understanding that States shall not undertake mutual reviews and that reviewing States shall be parties to the respective instruments.
 If possible, one of the reviewing States parties shall have a legal system similar to that of the State under review.
 The State party under review and the reviewing States may request a maximum of two times each that the drawing of lots be repeated.
 In exceptional circumstances, the drawing of lots may be repeated more than twice.

-A State party under review may defer serving as a reviewing State party that same year.
+[A State party under review may defer serving as a reviewing State party that same year.
 That same principle, mutatis mutandis, shall apply to the reviewing States parties.
 By the end of a review phase, each State party must have undergone its own review and performed a minimum of one review and a maximum of three reviews.
-On a voluntary basis, States parties may participate as reviewing State party in more than three reviews.
+On a voluntary basis, States parties may participate as reviewing State party in more than three reviews.](To be reconsidered - Norway)

 The working groups shall hold joint intersessional meetings open to all States parties for the purpose of the drawing of lots referred to in paragraph 24 of the present procedures and rules, without prejudice to the right of State party to request that the drawing of lots be repeated at the group’s subsequent session.